-- (4) Information regarding physical and biological conditions pertaining to a site, as well as the date and time that research was conducted are also noted. - (b) Prohibited Take.
-(1) If at any time the specified activity clearly causes the take of a marine mammal in a manner prohibited by these regulations or LOA, such as an injury (Level A harassment), serious injury, or mortality, UCSC/ PISCO shall immediately cease the specified activities and report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS.
-The report must include the following information: - i) Time and date of the incident; - (ii) Description of the incident; - (iii) Environmental conditions (e.g., wind speed and direction, Beaufort sea state, cloud cover, and visibility); - (iv) Description of all marine mammal observations in the 24 hours preceding the incident: - (v) Species identification or description of the animal(s) involved; - (vi) Fate of the animal(s); and - (vii) Photographs or video footage of the animal(s) (if equipment is available). - (2) Activities shall not resume until NMFS is able to review the circumstances of the prohibited take.
-NMFS will work with UCSC/PISCO to determine what measures are necessary to minimize the likelihood of further prohibited take and ensure MMPA compliance.
-UCSC/PISCO may not resume the activities until notified by NMFS via letter, email, or telephone. - (c) Notification of dead or injured marine mammals.
-(1) In the event that UCSC/PISCO discovers an injured or dead marine mammal and determines that the cause of the injury or death is unknown and the death is relatively recent (e.g., in less than a moderate state of decomposition), UCSC/PISCO shall immediately report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS.
+(b) Prohibited take.
+(1) If at any time the specified activity clearly causes the take of a marine mammal in a manner prohibited by these regulations or LOA, such as an injury (Level A harassment), serious injury, or mortality, UCSC/MARINe shall immediately cease the specified activities and report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS.
+The report must include the following information:

+- (i) Time and date of the incident; - (ii) Description of the incident; - (iii) Environmental conditions (e.g., wind speed and direction, Beaufort sea state, cloud cover, and visibility); - (iv) Description of all marine mammal observations in the 24 hours preceding the incident; - (v) Species identification or description of the animal(s) involved;(vi) Fate of the animal(s); and

+(vii) Photographs or video footage of the animal(s) (if equipment is available).

+- (2) Activities shall not resume until NMFS is able to review the circumstances of the prohibited take.
+NMFS will work with UCSC/MARINe to determine what measures are necessary to minimize the likelihood of further prohibited take and ensure Marine Mammal Protection Act (MMPA) compliance.
+UCSC/MARINe must not resume the activities until notified by NMFS via letter, email, or telephone. - (c) Notification of dead or injured marine mammals.
+(1) In the event that UCSC/MARINe discovers an injured or dead marine mammal and determines that the cause of the injury or death is unknown and the death is relatively recent (e.g., in less than a moderate state of decomposition), UCSC/MARINe shall immediately report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS.
 The report must include the information identified in paragraph (b)(1) of this section.
-Activities may continue while NMFS reviews the circumstances of the incident.
-NMFS will work with UCSC/ PISCO to determine whether additional mitigation measures or modifications to the activities are appropriate.
+Activities may continue while NMFS reviews the circumstances of the incident, NMFS will work with UCSC/ MARINe to determine whether additional mitigation measures or modifications to the activities are appropriate. - (2) In the event that an injured or dead marine mammal is discovered and it is determined that the injury or death is not associated with or related to the activities authorized in the regulations and LOA (e.g., previously wounded

-(2) In the event that an injured or dead marine mammal is discovered and it is determined that the injury or death is not associated with or related to the activities authorized in the regulations and LOA (e.g., previously wounded animal, carcass with moderate to advanced decomposition, or scavenger damage), UCSC/PISCO shall report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS, within 24 hours of the discovery.
-UCSC/ PISCO shall provide photographs, video footage (if available) or other documentation of the stranded animal sighting to NMFS and the Marine Mammal Stranding Network.
-Activities may continue while NMFS reviews the circumstances of the incident.

-(d) Annual report.
+- animal, carcass with moderate to advanced decomposition, or scavenger damage), UCSC/MARINe shall report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS, within 24 hours of the discovery.
+UCSC/MARINe shall provide photographs, video footage (if available) or other documentation of the stranded animal sighting to NMFS and the Marine Mammal Stranding Network.
+Activities may continue while NMFS reviews the circumstances of the incident. - (d) Annual report.
 (1) A draft annual report shall be submitted to NMFS Office of Protected Resources within 90 days after the conclusion of each annual field season.
-The final annual report after year five may be included as part

-- of the final report (see below).
+The final annual report after year five may be included as part of the final report (see paragraph (e) of this section).
 The report will include a summary of the information gathered pursuant to the monitoring requirements set forth above and in the LOA. - (2) A final annual report shall be submitted to the Director of the NMFS Office of Protected Resources within 30 days after receiving comments from NMFS on the draft annual report.
-If no comments are received from NMFS, the draft annual report will be considered the final report. - (e) Final report.
-(1) A draft final report shall be submitted to NMFS Office of Protected Resources within 60 days after the conclusion of the fifth year.
-A final report shall be submitted to the Director of the NMFS Office of Protected Resources and to the NMFS West Coast Regional Administrator within 30 days after receiving comments from NMFS on the draft final report.
-If no comments are received from NMFS, the draft final report will be considered the final report.
+If no comments are received from NMFS, the draft annual report will be considered the final report.

-§ 217.106 Letters of Authorization.
+§217.106 Letters of Authorization.